 The debate about the environmental safety, or lack there of, for the neonicotinoid insecticides begs us to ask what would be the characteristics of an environmentally safe or benign pesticide?
 Despite a growing and flourishing organic agriculture movement, industrial agriculture is not going away any time soon.
-Hence it is important to understand how to access the environmental risks of industrial chemicals that are deliberately spread across the landscape for agricultural purposes (EFSA 2012).
+Hence it is important to understand how to assess the environmental risks of industrial chemicals that are deliberately spread across the landscape for agricultural purposes (EFSA 2012).

 Ideally, pesticides for agriculture should effectively kill insect pest species yet have little or no effect on humans or beneficial insects that come in contact with the chemical or its residues.
 This is a tall order.
 All life forms share an astonishing amount of similar cellular function.
 Chemicals highly toxic to insects can also be toxic to humans.
 Even more difficult is finding chemicals toxic to pest insects that are not harmful to beneficial insects.
 There are several strategies to solve this problem.
 1) Apply insecticides only in a time and place where there is minimal contact with beneficial species.
 2) Use chemicals that are specifically toxic only to the pests you are trying to kill.
 3) Deliver the chemicals in a way that kills only the pests that come in contact with the toxin.
 The degree of success at only targeting the pests while not doing harm to other creatures usually gets down to the specifics of the chemicals involved, application methods, and the consequences of residual contamination.
 It is worthwhile to examine the various classes of pesticides more carefully to understand the similarities and differences in the chemicals.